fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-secfu-solution-arch.md

 The response would be a JSON result of the manifest file.
 Similarly, the end-point supporting CBOR parsing can request for the CBOR version of the mannifest.

-## Validation Procedures

-The downloaded manifest and firmware is validated before being used:

-* Manifest file signature is validated for source and integrity verification.
-If encrypted, the manifest is decrypted before proceeding as defined in “Manifest” procedures.

-* On successful validation of the manifest, the device verifies the commit hashes for component(s) of the firmware downloaded against the ones provided in the "firmwareCryptoInfo" section of the manifest.

 ### Firmware Download